Are Time-Indexed Foundation Models the Future of Time Series Imputation?: Introduction

 Recently, zero-shot forecasting models have emerged in the time series community, enabling inference on unseen datasets without retraining.
 This shift has given rise to time series foundation models, offering key benefits: \begin{enumerate*}[(i)] \item a single deployable model across diverse domains, \item strong performance on new datasets, often exceeding supervised baselines and \item emerging capabilities beyond simple memorization. \end{enumerate*} While forecasting-oriented foundation models are now relatively well-studied \citep{auer2025tirex,das2024timesfm,woo2024moirai,ansari2024chronos}, imputation-focused counterparts remain scarce.
 Zero-shot imputation in out-of-domain settings is particularly challenging due to heterogeneous sampling rates, diverse missingness patterns, unaligned or irregular time series, and the potential presence of covariates whose predictive value is often underexploited.

-A promising direction to overcome these challenges lies in continuous-time modeling, which learns a contextual representation $H(t)$ at each timestamp $t$, thereby casting imputation as a regression problem.
+A promising direction to overcome these challenges lies in continuous-time modeling, which learns a contextual representation $H(t)$ at each time-step $t$, thereby casting imputation as a regression problem.
+This approach is often referred to as \emph{time-index modelling} \citep{woo2023learning}.
 Within this paradigm, time-indexed foundation models such as \texttt{TabPFN-TS} \citep{TabPFN_TS} and \texttt{MoTM} \citep{naour2025motm} have recently been introduced, enabling zero-shot imputation through continuous-time representations.
 These models offer strong out-of-domain generalization without requiring retraining, making them particularly attractive for real-world applications where training data and computational resources are limited.

 In this paper, we conduct the first extensive study of time-indexed foundation models for time series imputation, and summarize our key contributions as follows:

 \begin{itemize}[label=\textbullet] \item \textbf{Extensive univariate evaluation.} We evaluate \texttt{TabPFN-TS} and \texttt{MoTM} across 33 out-of-domain univariate datasets (covering roughly 1.3M windows to impute), benchmarking them against a wide range of baselines. \texttt{TabPFN-TS} yields the highest overall performance with a notable margin, whereas \texttt{MoTM} also surpasses all supervised and local baselines but remains behind \texttt{TabPFN-TS}.